How well does our system work? You can use the numerical index to check our blogs from the last big recession.

 Posted in ,

-This high-end competitor, with the industries highest prices, has done the implausible, if not the impossible.
-It has held off large, capable competitors who have offered much lower prices.
-Despite setting a very high price umbrella, this market leader has achieved the highest market share and the lowest cost in the industry.
-This company is a rare bird indeed.
+This high-end competitor, with the industry’s highest prices, did the implausible, if not the impossible.
+It held off large, capable competitors who offered much lower prices.
+This pricing approach finally caught up to it.
+Then it compounded its problems by trying to do too much.
+Its profitability declined.
+Can it recover?
 Posted 9/29/08 In 1903, Horatio Nelson Jackson did something remarkable.
 He made the first automobile trip across the United States, from San Francisco to New York City.
 His trip took 64 days.
-This time includes the…
+This time includes the waits for parts after the car had broken…

 Read More